topo-gps/ios-manual/en/routes/routes_record.rst

 The blue line indicates the loaded route with a length of 1.9 km, the red line the recorded route with a length of 778 m.

-Recording a route will cost a considerable amount of energy, therefore regularly check your battery level when recording a route to make sure you are not running out of power.
-Also pause or finish a recording if your are not longer moving.
+Recording a route will cost a considerable amount of energy.
+Therefore regularly check your battery level while recording to make sure your device is not running out of power.
+Pause or finish a recording when your are no longer moving.

 .. _ss-route-record-end: